Free playbook Scenario planning for SaaS companies

 How to calculate pre-money, post-money, and enterprise value in Runway

-You can build a dynamic valuation model that helps you simulate different fundraising scenarios instantly.
+You can build a dynamic valuation model in Runway that updates instantly as you change assumptions.
 By setting up a few core drivers and formulas, you create a system that updates automatically as your inputs change.

 Set up your valuation drivers